mlfbvr/blog/content/posts/First Post.md

 The web-site itself is generated using [Hugo](https://gohugo.io), a fast open-source static web-site generator written in Go.

 ### Hosting
-GitHub pages allows us to host a static web-site from a GitHub repository so this seems like a great fit.
+GitHub pages allows us to host a static web-site from a GitHub repository so this seems like a perfect fit.

+## How it's done
+As stated above, all blog posts are under a single "Blog" directory in Obsidian.